Menu Close

 MASKING.
 Masking is done to produce inaudibility of one sound by the presentation of another sound.
 During masking, one ear is kept busy by a narrow band noise when the other is being tested.
 Masking of the non-test ear is done in all bone conduction tests because BC signals are transmitted to both cochleae, regardless of the side on which the transducer is placed.
 However, for air conduction tests, a continuous masking noise (or masker) is required only when the interaural hearing difference (AB gap) exceeds 40 dB or more (when using supra or circum-aural headphones), or 55 dB or more (when using insert earphones).
 This is done to avoid transcranial transmission/ interaural attenuation/ cross-hearing and accurately measure hearing in each ear.

-• Conductive hearing loss.
-There is a difference of more than 10dB between AC and BC thresholds at any frequency.
+• Conductive Hearing Loss: Identified when there is a difference of more than 10 dB between air conduction and bone conduction thresholds at any frequency.

-• Sensorineural hearing loss.
-The BC thresholds are raised above 20 dB HL.
+• Sensorineural Hearing Loss: Indicated when bone conduction thresholds are raised above 20 dB HL.

-• PTA confirms the degree of handicap for medicolegal purposes.
+• Medicolegal Assessment: PTA can confirm the degree of hearing impairment for legal and insurance purposes.

-• PTA determines speech reception threshold of the subject.
+• Speech Reception Threshold: PTA also assists in determining the speech reception threshold of the subject.

-• The results are not reliable in a child of age <7 years as it depends on cognitive development and cooperation.
+• Age Considerations: The test may yield unreliable results in children under the age of seven, as it depends on cognitive development and cooperation.

 2. Speech audiometry.
-It is a fundamental tool used to measure the patient’s hearing ability and comprehension of spoken words.
-The results are plotted on a graph.
-This test also aids in the detection of retrocochlear pathology and non-organic hearing loss.
+(Assessing Hearing Ability and Speech Comprehension).
+Speech audiometry is an essential tool for evaluating a patient’s hearing ability and understanding of spoken words.
+The results of this test are plotted on a graph.
+The test is also useful for detecting retrocochlear pathology and non-organic hearing loss.

 Two parameters are studied in speech audiometry: